Khan/perseus/.changeset/grumpy-camels-grow.md

 "@khanacademy/perseus": patch
 ---

-Move validation logic out of the orderer widget and add a test
+Move validation logic out of the orderer widget and add tests